 - Alaska Friends Conference consisting of 250 members in Alaska

-Friends General Conference is an association of fifteen yearly meetings or regional groups, and twelve directly affiliated monthly meetings.
+Friends General Conference is an association of fifteen yearly meetings or regional groups, and thirteen directly affiliated monthly meetings.

 Setting direction, and much of the work of FGC is done by volunteers.
 Clerks coordinate the work of committees.
 The clerks are listed by committee alphabetically.